PhysicsEtc.com Book References

 1999, The Mathematical Association of America.

 L. Euler, Elements of Algebra, 1765, 1828 translation, 2015 republished, Creatspace of Amazon.com.

 Introduction to Celestial Mechanics,

 Including it for the treatment of lunar motion.

 2nd Edition, Addison Wesley, 1st copyright: 1950, 2nd: 1980.

-edition had many errors introduced (by the new editors
+The third edition had many errors introduced by the new authors,

 D. Kleppner and R. Kolenkow,

 Calculus is the only requiremet for this.